 Mosques are plentiful throughout Saudi Arabia, and expats will find one within walking distance in most neighbourhoods.

 Religious police in Saudi Arabia

 The Mutaween, also known as the 'religious police', work for the Committee for the Protection of Virtue and Prevention of Vice.
 They enforce the prohibition on the public practice of non-Muslim religions.
 The role of the Mutaween is to keep both citizens and visitors acting in line with Saudi Arabia’s strict moral codes.

 The Mutaween generally don’t bother expats, as they are not allowed to enter Western compounds.
 They are also not allowed inside five-star hotels where Westerners are staying or in the Diplomatic Quarter of Riyadh.

 Saudi Arabia espouses judicial corporal punishment and capital punishment for violent crimes, apostasy and adultery.
 Amputations and flogging are reserved for crimes such as robbery and immoral acts.
 Expats are not excepted from these laws and should conduct themselves in a manner respectful of the customs and laws of the country to avoid being punished.

 Due to the strict interpretation of Sharia law, there are many restrictions imposed on locals and expats alike.

-- Saudi law prohibits alcoholic beverages and pork products in the country as they are considered to be against Islam.
-Nevertheless, alcohol is consumed within Western compounds.
+Saudi law prohibits alcoholic beverages and pork products in the country as they are considered to be against Islam.
+Nevertheless, alcohol is often consumed within Western compounds.

-- Women are expected to wear an abaya when out in public - this should generally be black or dark in colour.
+Women are not required but are expected to wear an abaya when out in public – this should generally be black or dark in colour.